crabshank/Avisynth-filters/AvsPmod macros/Readme.txt

 Change RGB WP curr frame brace.py - Changes RGB value for the brace that contains the current frame (or focus_frame if focusser = 1) to the RGB value that the cursor is over.

 Change RGB WP curr frame brace_paste.py - Changes RGB value for the brace that contains the current frame (or focus_frame if focusser = 1) to what is in the clipboard (should be an RGB triplet).

+Insert last bookmark frame_match start brace.py & Insert last bookmark frame -1 plus newline last bk_match start brace.py - Insert the last bookmarked frame or, last bookmarked frame - 1 + new line + last bookmarked frame, and adds " [WP]" if the last bookmarked frame is a start frame for a brace of Manual_WP.